 In the waters of the Port, safe speed is to mean a speed at which the wash and wake from the vessel will not cause the risk of damage to property or to the safety of life.
 Where necessary, a velocity relating to safe speed will be defined by the Port Authority.
-NAVWARN'S and Notices to Mariners will identify work in progress and in accordance with the Collision Regulations, vessels must proceed at the minimum speed at which the vessel can be kept on her course.
+NAVWARNs and NOTMAR will identify work in progress and in accordance with the Collision Regulations, vessels must proceed at the minimum speed at which the vessel can be kept on her course.